JayKayAce/Technical-Articles/tutorials/Automating Application Building/article/Automating Application Building.md

 import PyInstaller.__main__
 import os

-# This is our package configuration and all the arguments we would like to add to the application
+# This is your package configuration and all the arguments we would like to add to the application
 build_config = [
     "-n=todo",
     "--clean",